Journalists win Nobel Prize for 'courageous' freedom of expression fight'

 She added: “In order to do what we’re doing, Rappler lives with the possibility of a shutdown on a daily basis.
 We’re on quicksand.
 At the same time, if you keep the North star ahead of you, you keep the facts, you hold power to account.”

-Ressa has written a book out next year, How To Stand Up To A Dictator, examines “how democracy dies by a thousand cuts”.
+Ressa has written a book out next year, How To Stand Up To A Dictator, which examines “how democracy dies by a thousand cuts”.
 She is also a founding co-chair of the International Fund for Public Interest Media, which launched last month to supporting independent journalism around the world.

-Muratov’s newspaper Novaja Gazeta has reported on subjects including corruption, police violence, unlawful arrests and electoral fraud since in its 28 years with what the committee described as a “fundamentally critical attitude towards power”.
+Muratov’s newspaper Novaja Gazeta has reported on subjects including corruption, police violence, unlawful arrests and electoral fraud in its 28 years with what the committee described as a “fundamentally critical attitude towards power”.

 “The newspaper’s fact-based journalism and professional integrity have made it an important source of information on censurable aspects of Russian society rarely mentioned by other media.”